 We are hard at work here at VH1 headquarters burning off the calories we put on over the long Thanksgiving weekend by pulling together our lists of the Best Albums, Best Singles and Best Videos of 2013.
-As we take a look back, though, we couldn’t help but notice that some of 2013′s Most Anticipated Albums never actually came out!
+As we take a look back, though, we couldn’t help but notice that some of 2013’s Most Anticipated Albums never actually came out!
 While we were blessed with tons of great albums to listen to this year, there’s still a part of us that can’t help but wonder “How come that Beyoncé album never came out, anyway?”
+(EDITOR’S NOTE, 12/13/13: Beyonce had an album, after all!
+She dropped her eponymous album tonight out of the clear blue!)
 Or, as Fred Willard’s character in A Mighty Wind would say, “Wha happened?”

 2012 was an incredible year for first video in the history of the Internet to reach 1 billion streams, bringing K-Pop to an international audience.
 Not to mention that he got signed to School Boy Records (Justin Bieber’s label,) performed for President Obama and starred in his very own Emerald Nuts Super Bowl commercial.
 Basically, Psy was everywhere.